 ShaLeigh Dance Works believes in the power of diversity and shared humanity.
 Our mission is to create dance-theatre work and engagement programs that center social justice and create a positive impact on the lives of others.
 We believe that what we do in the studio can positively affect the world outside.
 With an uncompromising focus on artistic excellence, nurturing artists, and designing programs to empower communities impacted by marginalization, we aim to provide a concrete example of how dance can transform people’s lives and enrich society.

 Each year, SDW creates programming at the intersection of art, culture, and social change to enrich our communities.
 From proscenium to public skate parks, and galleries to historic resorts, we offer year round performances and annually self-produced shows.
 In our inaugural year alone, we produced 22 performances, 4 touring productions, and 3 world premieres.
-Last season amidst numerous cancellations from the pandemic, we produced over 20 public performances, 4 touring productions, 9 commissioned works, 8 events, and a live as well as a streamed world premiere of The In-Between.
-Discounted tickets are available to all self-produced performances for individuals who identify as queer, transgender, non-binary and/or intersex, Black, Indigenous, and other LGBTQI+ people of color (QTIBIPOC) as well as people who have disabilities.
+From inspiration to world premiere, SDW annually commissions artists to create new work.
+Since 2015 we have commissioned 11 composers, and contracted over 140 artists and collaborators from dancers and artistic consultants to photographers, filmmakers, and costume, set, lighting and sound designers.
+Discounted tickets are available to all self-produced performances for individuals who identify as queer, transgender, non-binary and/or intersex, Black, Indigenous, and other LGBTQI+ people of color (QTIBIPOC) as well as individuals who live with disabilities or financial hardships.
+No one is turned away for lack of funds.

 ARTIST MENTORSHIP LAB